liangb02/loan_assistant/README.md

 1. Label "rejected" as positive '1' and 'accepted' as negative '0' from both issued loan and rejected loan requests from 2007 to 2013.

-2. Select the basic features as well as NLP features and feature engineering ['loan_amnt', 'dti', 'emp_length']
+2. Select the basic features as well as NLP features and feature engineering.

+  Basic Features: ['loan_amnt', 'dti', 'emp_length']

-  Features which will be enforced with NLP features are: 'title' in the accepted data and 'Loan Title' from the rejected data.
+  Features which will be enforced with NLP analysis are: 'title' in the accepted data and 'Loan Title' from the rejected data.

   Geo info was not considered in my model.

 3. As the sizes of two groups are imbalanced (90% vs. 10%) and the smaller group has more than 230,000 samples.
-I used undersampling method to rebalance the sample group.
+I used undersampling method to rebalance the sample groups.

 4. EDA on the dataset